g-script/better-tail/README.md

 #### retry _(default: false)_

 Keep trying to open target file if it is inaccessible.
+This option uses [sleepInterval option][sleepinterval-option] value to wait between retries.

 #### sleepInterval _(default: 1000)_